💯

 Percentage Increase Calculator

-Calculate percentage change between values
+Calculate percentage increase between two values

 📚 Examples, Rules & Help